ethereum/solidity-blog/_posts/2022-02-04-solidity-developer-survey-2021-results.md

 - **Solidity Expertise**: Most respondents deem themselves Solidity experts, with a self rating in expertise of 7 or higher (scale of 10).
 4.2% rate their expertise as a 10/10.
 80% of respondents use Solidity for their personal projects, roughly 60% also use it at work.
 More than half of all respondents have been using Solidity for less than a year.
 - **Developer Experience**: The majority (+70%) believes that the Solidity developer experience improved in the last year.
 Only 1.6% are of the opinion it got worse.
 - **Language Restrictiveness**: More than 60% of respondents wish that Solidity becomes more restrictive/explicit (having more checks).
 26% would prefer it to remain as is.
 - **Future Features**: A more efficient optimizer and the ability to catch custom errors are ranked as most important future features under discussion.
-Moreover, floating point support, better array management and fixing stack too deep are among the most mentioned anticipated features.
+Moreover, support for fractional numbers, better array management and fixing stack too deep are among the most mentioned anticipated features.
 - **Liked & Dreaded Features**: Respondents most like Solidity's simplicity, the "easy to learn" aspect of it, SafeMath by default and modifiers.
-Dreaded topics are debugging, the stack too deep error and missing support for floating points.
+Dreaded topics are debugging, the stack too deep error and missing support for fractional numbers.
 - **Community**: Less than a third of respondents ever participated in Solidity language design related efforts.

 ## [1] Survey Audience